1. Packages

 Use this resource to invoke a lambda function.
 The lambda function is invoked with the RequestResponse invocation type.

-NOTE: This resource only invokes the function when the arguments call for a create or update.
+NOTE: By default this resource only invokes the function when the arguments call for a create or replace.
 In other words, after an initial invocation on apply, if the arguments do not change, a subsequent apply does not invoke the function again.
 To dynamically invoke the function, see the triggers example below.
 To always invoke a function on each apply, see the aws.lambda.Invocation data source.
+To invoke the lambda function when the Pulumi resource is updated and deleted, see the CRUD Lifecycle Scope example below.

 NOTE: If you get a KMSAccessDeniedException: Lambda was unable to decrypt the environment variables because KMS access was denied error when invoking an aws.lambda.Function with environment variables, the IAM role associated with the function may have been deleted and recreated after the function was created.
 You can fix the problem two ways: 1) updating the function’s role to another role and then updating it back again to the recreated role, or 2) by using Pulumi to taint the function and apply your configuration again to recreate the function.
 (When you create a function, Lambda grants permissions on the KMS key to the function’s IAM role.
 If the IAM role is recreated, the grant is no longer valid.
 Changing the function’s role or recreating the function causes Lambda to update the grant.)